 Each of the keywords must be unique. enum constants are implicitly static and final and cannot be changed once created.
 The basic enum type in Java does not contain any public fields or methods that change state, so the basic enum is immutable and cannot be changed.

-enum declarations define classes, collectively referred to as enum types, which implicitly extend java.lang.Enum.
+Declarations, collectively referred to as enum types, define classes which implicitly extend java.lang.Enum.
 Java enum types thus have fields and methods.
 A more extensive example of date classes provides an illustration of associated methods for an enum.

 public enum Month implements TemporalAccessor, TemporalAdjuster {